 Avoiding long parking hours can save your battery from sudden death.
 While overnight parking is also responsible for battery discharge, avoid parking your car for unusually long hours during the day or keeping it locked in the garage for days.
 Keeping your car parked for too long is bad enough.
 Add to it the freezing temperature and you could end up with ruined tires, a damaged engine, and a dead battery.

 Clean and corrosion-free batteries tend to last longer than their dirty counterparts.
 The accumulation of debris and dirt on your car battery is not uncommon.
 Wiping it once in a while with a dry or a lightly damp cloth can avoid buildup.
 You can also occasionally check if the terminals are tight enough and clean any minor corrosion.

-If you notice any signs of battery death during your pre-winter check, you must get it checked and f needs be, get a new car battery by professionals like AIS Car Fit Experts to get your car battery checked and replaced.
-At AIS Car Fit experts, our professionals use the best-quality Amaron and Exide Car Batteries to replace your existing one.
+If you notice any signs of battery death during your pre-winter check, you must get it checked and f needs be, get a new car battery by professionals like Car Fit Experts to get your car battery checked and replaced.
+At Car Fit experts, our professionals use the best-quality Amaron and Exide Car Batteries to replace your existing one.
 We take utmost care of your car and give you the highest degree of professionalism.
 Our procedures are carried out by highly –trained professionals in line with international-safety standards.
 We even offer doorstep services to maximise convenience.
 So, what are you waiting for?
 Get in touch with us today!